Thunderbolts (comics): Norman Osborn's Thunderbolts

 Due to lengthy delays towards the end of Ellis's run, several one-shot specials and a Penance limited series were launched to fill in the gap.
-The Penance limited series saw the hero formerly known as Speedball carrying out a complex scheme hatched to gain revenge against Nitro, the man who murdered his teammates, the New Warriors, which put him at odds with his new teammates on the Thunderbolts.
-Several specials advanced other plotlines, such as the mysterious death of Songbird's mother and Swordsman betraying the Thunderbolts by allying himself with Arnim Zola to resurrect his sister, after realizing that Osborn would not use his cloning technology to resurrect Andrea.
+The Penance limited series saw Penance carrying out a complex scheme hatched to gain revenge against Nitro, who had killed his teammates in the New Warriors.
+Several specials advanced other plotlines, such as the mysterious death of Songbird's mother and Swordsman betraying the Thunderbolts by allying with Arnim Zola to resurrect his sister Andrea after realizing that Osborn would not help him.

-Following the events of "Caged Angels" (written by Christos Gage), and the Penance limited series, and guest appearances in Moon Knight and The Amazing Spider-Man, the group was thrust into the events of "Secret Invasion", when Thunderbolt Mountain was attacked by the Skrull Khn'nr, also known as Skrull sleeper agent Captain Marvel.
-This happened just as Zola dropped off the newly resurrected (via cloning technology) Andrea Strucker.
+Following the events of "Caged Angels" (written by Christos Gage), and the Penance limited series, and guest appearances in Moon Knight and The Amazing Spider-Man, the group was thrust into the events of "Secret Invasion", where they help fend off the Skrull invasion.
+Andrea realizes that she was a clone, culminating in Bullseye murdering her to save Moonstone.